What is cryptocurrency?

 We answer some frequently asked questions relating to cryptocurrency and consider what this means for estate planning.

-The Bank of England explain that “the first part of the word, ‘crypto’, means ‘hidden’ or ‘secret’ reflecting the secure technology used to record who owns what, and for making payments between users.
+The Bank of England explains that “the first part of the word, ‘crypto’, means ‘hidden’ or ‘secret’ reflecting the secure technology used to record who owns what, and for making payments between users.

 The second part of the word, ‘currency,’ tells us the reason cryptocurrencies were designed in the first place: a type of electronic cash.